 Menu offered is a delicious variety of cuisine planned in advanced to accommodate our guests throughout the course of the week.
 Some snacks and fruit will be provided in addition to the set meals.
 Chefs cater to any food allergies or special dietary requirements and guests are asked to indicate this information on their preference forms.

-Occupancy aboard some our catamarans is limited to 8 guests in Caribbean.
+Occupancy aboard our catamarans in St. Maarten is limited to 6 guests.
 When chartering with children under the age of 16, you must reserve all guest cabins on the yacht.
-When party exceeds eight in total, two or more yachts will sail in tandem.
+When party exceeds eight guests, two or more yachts will sail in tandem.
 Special flotilla discounts may be available for reservations of more than one yacht.

 A 50% deposit is required for Caribbean bookings.
 Balance of charter amount is due 60 days prior to departure.
 A 100% deposit is required for reservations made inside 90 days.